 Students can start the annual application process as early as October 1st by completing either the Free Application for Federal Student Aid (FAFSA) or the Washington State Application for State Financial Aid (WASFA).
 The FAFSA/WASFA is used to determine which types of financial aid a student may be eligible to receive.
+If you aren't sure which application you should do, take the WASFA Questionnaire to figure it out.

 After receiving the FAFSA or WASFA, the Financial Aid Office may request additional information to complete a student's application.
-Information needed will be requested through the student's "To Do" list in ctcLink Self-Service.
+Information needed will be requested through the student's "To Do" list.
+This can be found on the Tasks on ctcLink Student Homepage.
 Students are encouraged to complete all required information by the priority processing date to avoid delays in receiving their financial aid offer.

-Term Priority Processing Date
+Term Priority Processing

+Date

-Summer 2024 April 30, 2024
+Summer 2025 April 30, 2025

-Fall 2024 June 30, 2024
+Fall 2025 June 30, 2025

-Winter 2025 October 31, 2024
+Winter 2026 October 31, 2025

-Spring 2025 January 31, 2025
+Spring 2026 January 31, 2026